MatrixManAtYrService/htutil/README.md

 ❯ htutil --snapshot -- vim | grep IMproved
 ~               VIM - Vi IMproved
 ```

-It's useful for testing or for making your glue-code more transparent about what its subprocesses are up to.
+It wraps [a lightly modified version of `ht`](https://github.com/MatrixManAtYrService/ht), which does the heavy lifting.
-It exposes `htutil` at the command line, or you can use python to `import htuil`.
+You can run `htutil` at the command line, or you can use python to `import htuil`.
-These are more or less equivalent.

-It's mostly a collection of helper functions around [my fork of `ht`](https://github.com/MatrixManAtYrService/ht), which does the heavy lifting.

 ## Headless Terminal (`ht`)